fbpx

 Since the 1960s, researchers have explored how aluminum particles burn.
 They found that aluminum particles do not vaporize at the common surface burning temperature.
 Instead, the particles temporarily stick to the surface they are burning on.

 When exposed to air, aluminum forms a thin, inactive Al2O3 layer on its surface.
 This layer makes aluminum burn more slowly.
-Aluminum oxide, the material of this layer, melts at about 2077°C. This temperature is much higher than aluminum’s melting point.
+Aluminum oxide, the material of this layer, melts at about, 2077 °C. This temperature is much higher than aluminum’s melting point.

 The process of an aluminum particle burning is shown in Figure 1.

-Alunminum Combustion Mechanism
+Aluminum Combustion Mechanism

 For the combustion to continue, heat and particles must move between different areas.
 This movement is essential for starting and spreading the burning process through a bed of particles.
-When Aluminium burns, it creates a very bright and hot flame.
+When Aluminum burns, it creates a very bright and hot flame.
 The properties of this flame depend on the temperature and how the particle sizes are spread out.

 Diagram of an alkaline energy cycle Description automatically generated

 Figure.
-2 shows Aluminium particles catching fire.
-Some of the burnt product turns into vapor.
+2 shows Aluminum particles catching fire.
+Some burnt product turns into vapor.
 Some of it condenses.
 The vaporized oxide can move to the surface or escape into the air.
 Adding more oxidizer or increasing the gas temperature makes the flame hotter.
 This heat can boil the oxide, turning more of it into vapor.
 This lets the material move away from the flame and alters the gas flow around it.

-Factors Affectting Ignition Time Particle Size Effect
+Factors Affecting Ignition Time Particle Size Effect

 • Effect of oxidizer concentration